-Perhaps you’re like I was.
+Perhaps you’re like we were.
 Your life is pretty good.
 You’re in a good relationship.
 Your children are grown and doing well.
 You live in a safe and pleasant neighborhood.
-You have friends and family you enjoy spending time with and can count on.
+You have friends and family you enjoy spending time with.
 You have a job that is challenging and rewarding without being too demanding.
-You pay your bills on time and even save some money, but you’re not having any fun.
+You pay your bills on time and even save some money.
+But you’re not having any fun.

-After you put in your hours at work, tend to the household chores, and set aside time for adequate rest and relaxation, there doesn’t seem to be enough time or energy for much else.
+After you put in your hours at work, tend to the household chores, and get some rest, there’s no time or energy for much else.

-We discussed ways to lighten our workload including hiring a lawn service and a pool service, we scheduled outing days, and we considered downsizing now that our children were grown.
-Our soul-searching resulted in this mission statement:
+We discussed ways to lighten our workload, like hiring a lawn service and a pool service.
+We scheduled outing days.
+We considered downsizing now that our children were grown.

-Vision: Live of life of adventure, enrichment, and discovery
+Our Vision Statement: Live of life of adventure, enrichment, and discovery.

-Mission: To provide a lifestyle of simplicity with ample time and resources devoted to achieving our vision
+Our Mission Statement: Create a lifestyle of simplicity with ample time and resources devoted to achieving our vision.

 The Sentence That Changed Everything

-In the fall of 2015 my husband, Steve, and I decided to look at apartments in our city of Jacksonville, Florida with the intention of downsizing.
-We wanted to be in a part of the city where we could walk to stores and restaurants, and leave the energy-sucking maintenance of home ownership behind.
-We saw several nice places, but there was no “wow” factor.
+In the fall of 2015, Steve and I decided to look at apartments in our city of Jacksonville, Florida.
+We wanted to be able to walk to stores and restaurants and not have to worry about home maintenance.

-While driving home after one day of apartment hunting we discussed how none of these places felt like our future home.
-How we weren’t “feeling it”.
-Without thinking I blurted out “We should just sell everything and travel the world”.
-Steve said, “I’ll do it”.
+While driving home after a day of apartment hunting, we discussed how none of these places felt like our future home.
+How we weren’t “feeling it.”
+Then I blurted out the words that would change our lives: “We should just sell everything and travel the world.”
+Steve said, “I’ll do it.”

 An Obsession Is Born

-The idea wouldn’t leave my mind, so one day I Googled “travel blogs”.
+It sounded like a pipe dream, but the idea wouldn’t leave my mind, so I Googled “travel blogs.”
 Imagine my surprise when I saw a result for the top 50 travel blogs.
-Not just 50 travel blogs, but the top 50!
+Not 50 travel blogs total, but the top 50!

-For weeks I dreamt about what it would be like.
+For weeks I dreamt about what it would be like to travel the world.
 I started planning in my head.
 When would we do this?
 What would we do with our house and cars?
 How much time would we spend in one place?
 And how much time would we spend out of the US?

 After weeks of obsessing, I told Steve what I wanted to do.
-I was certain he would tell me I must be a little daft, but to my surprise and everlasting appreciation he said: “Let’s do it”.
+I was sure he would say I’m crazy, but to my surprise and appreciation, he said: “Let’s do it.”

 Where Did That Come From?

 You may be wondering what made me blurt out those life-changing words.
-And the simple answer is I’m not sure.
-Perhaps it was the lingering memories of a book I had read many years earlier titled One Year Off by David Elliot Cohen.
+The simple answer is, I’m not sure.
+Maybe it was the memory of a book I read many years earlier titled One Year Off by David Elliot Cohen.
 In his book, Cohen describes in delightful detail the year he, his wife, and their three young children (ages 2, 7, and 9) traveled the world.
-Or perhaps I was ready for a really big change in my life.
-Whatever the reason, the seed had been planted.
+Or maybe I was ready for a big change in my life.
+Whatever the reason, the seed was planted.

 Setting the Plan in Motion

-We set February 1, 2018 as the target date to leave the U.S. We spent 2016 and 2017 learning about world travel and divesting ourselves of at least 80% of our possessions.
+We set February 1, 2018, as the target date to leave the U.S. We spent 2016 and 2017 learning about world travel and getting rid of most of our possessions.
 Steve retired from his job as a sales manager in January 2017 and spent the year getting the house we had lived in for 30 years ready for sale.
 I retired from my job as an accountant at the end of 2017 and joined Steve in working on the house.

 We decided to go from Florida to Europe by sea, so we booked a 15-day cruise to Barcelona.
-The cruise didn’t leave the U.S. until early April, and this turned out to be a blessing in disguise because we spent all of February and March finishing the house preparations.
+The cruise didn’t leave the U.S. until early April.
+This turned out to be a blessing in disguise because we spent all of February and March finishing the house preparations.

-We are looking forward to sharing our experiences with you.
+We look forward to sharing our experiences with you.